 Add four to the result of subtracting one from two:

-Write an expression of your own that can mean two things.
+Write an expression of your own that can mean several things.

-Depending on which way you read "four plus two minus one", you might have very different results!
+Depending on which way you read the expression, you might have very different results!
 This is a problem,

 We avoid problems by agreeing on the order in which to use the